ryanfreckleton/gitlab-ce/doc/university/glossary/README.md

 Actual build machines/containers that [run and execute tests](https://gitlab.com/gitlab-org/gitlab-runner) you have specified to be run on GitLab CI.

+### SCLAU

+Abbreviation for SQO Count [Large And Up](https://about.gitlab.com/handbook/sales/#market-segmentation).
+This is the number of opportunities in large and strategic organizations passed from marketing to sales.

 ### Sidekiq

 The background job processor GitLab [uses](https://docs.gitlab.com/ce/administration/troubleshooting/sidekiq.html) to asynchronously run tasks.